By News Team

 Khabib Nurmagomedov v Justin Gaethje – UFC 254

-The next person to try and steal Khabib’s crown will be ‘the Highlight’, Justin Gaethje, who is fresh off the biggest and most impressive win of his MMA career to date after beating Ferguson at UFC 249 in May.
-The two will face off at UFC 254 on Saturday at Fight Island, Abu Dhabi.
+The last person to try and steal Khabib’s crown was ‘the Highlight’, Justin Gaethje, who was fresh off the biggest and most impressive win of his MMA career after beating Ferguson at UFC 249.
+The two faced off at UFC 254 in October 2020 at Fight Island, Abu Dhabi, but there was to be only one winner.

 Professional career record and stats